YukiYJ/academic-kickstart/content/project/Task-Scheduling-Sytsem/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Task Scheduling Sytsem"
+title: "Task Scheduling System"
-summary: ""
+summary: "This project aims to apply the theory of process scheduling we've learnt from COMP2432 (Operating Systems) to a daily-life scenario and to implement a scheduler that schedules students activities, which is analogous to an OS’s scheduling task, and produces a timetable. "
 authors: []
 tags: ["Operating Systems", "C Language"]
 categories: []